 Myth: Consolidation is the Same as Refinancing

-Many people, not only college students and graduates, mix up consolidation and refinancing or use the two words to mean the same thing.
+Many people, not only college students and graduates, mix up student loan consolidation and refinancing or use the two words to mean the same thing.
 They are not the same.
-Consolidation is the combination of multiple loans into one total loan.
+When you consolidate your student loans, you combine multiple loans into one total loan.
 This comes with an interest rate that is the average of all the loans’ interest rates plus one percentage.
 This can be used for private loans and federal loans.

-On the other hand, refinancing can only be used through private lenders, though you can refinance both private and federal loans.
+On the other hand, when you refinance a student loan, it can only be used through private lenders, though you can refinance both private and federal loans.
 Refinancing means you are taking out a new loan to pay off a previous loan or debt.
 At this time, you can change interest rates, types of rates, repayment schedules, and payments.
 However, it’s important to keep in mind that you cannot refinance a federal loan through the federal government.

 Myth: Consolidation is the Same For Every Loan